redhat-aqe/review-rot/README.md

 reviewrot is a CLI tool, that helps to list down open review requests from github, gitlab and pagure.

 ## Sample I/P:
-create '~/.reviewrot.yaml' with the content from sampleinput.yaml
+Create '~/.reviewrot.yaml' with the content from sampleinput.yaml or browse the [examples](https://github.com/nirzari/review-rot/tree/master/examples/).

 ## Installation
 ```shell